 Free Quilt Block Pattern

 Don't be fooled by the simplicity of the Greek Cross quilt block.
-As illustrated in the sample quilts shown, you can create lots of interest with a simple quilt block.
+As illustrated in the sample quilts shown on the next page, you can create lots of interest with a simple quilt block.

 The Greek Cross block is a wonderful block to choose if you are new to quilting.
 Only three shapes are used in this block -- the square, rectangle and the half square triangle.
 These days it is rare to find a quilt block that does not contain the half square triangle unit.
 It is probably the most commonly used quilt patch (after the square of course).